brandonssmith/evoos/README.md

 ---

 ## Where is the code?
 Initial development is still in progress.
 We are still attempting to determine what portion of this code will be made public.
-It will be int he range from 'some' to 'all' depending upon the final assessment.
+It will be in the range from 'some' to 'all' depending upon the final assessment.